Develop your skills to create sophisticated architectural projects

 Students will receive a letter grade upon completion.
 See University Credit, Grades and Transcripts for more information about academic credit.

-Program Dates: July 5 – July 28, 2023
+Program Dates: June 22 – July 17, 2026

-Program Type: Open enrollment/ In-person
+Program Type: Open enrollment/ On-Campus

 Program Eligibility: High school diploma (or equivalent)